 Marketing team is basically the creative core of your business.
 According to 2020 Not Another State of Marketing Report,

 Marketers clearly allow brands to develop their own personality and communicate it to the customers.
-Here are some of the roles you should consider for your ecommerce business.
+Here are some of the roles and responsibilities you should consider for your eCommerce business.

 Your website filled out with punchy writing will trigger sales, and a copywriter can help you stand out from the crowd noise and limited attention.
 A writing professional will

 - produce text and visual copies for your product, category, and about pages for informative and engaging purposes;

 - publish and update text to improve website SEO — yes, quality content will also help you rank high in search engines;

 - be the voice of your brand with catchy headlines and memorable website copies.

 Skills of an expert copywriter will also come in handy in your blog, email marketing campaigns, or social media posts.
 If placed in a team with a technical SEO specialist, a copywriter can boost your ROI and attract (and convert!) more customers.

 A marketing specialist is essential for ecommerce.
 In an SME, this role for e-commerce may be assigned to a customer support representative, but in a big enterprise, a marketing specialist supervises the whole team.

 In general, a marketing specialist is responsible for